flare-foundation/docs/docs/technology/glossary.md

 Validator { #validator }
 : A validator node is a machine connected to a blockchain network that verifies transactions and emits a vote.
 When there is a quorum among all validators regarding a given block of transactions, they are accepted into the blockchain.

+Wen flare { #wen_flare }
+: The war cry of all the impatient that would like to see the Flare network launch before it is fully tested.
+Pay no heed to them.